Explained: Migrants' 'ghar wapsi' behind COVID-19 spike in India?

 With the increase in cases causing a big worry to the state.
 The increase in cases was not due to relaxations in lockdown, but because many Keralites from abroad and other states were returning, Vijayan had said.

-In the last one week, however, Kerala has had almost 250 new infections, most of them in the northern and central districts of Kannur, Palakkad and Mallapuram.
+Kerala has had almost 250 new infections, in the past one week.
 Out of 53 that were found to be positive on Sunday, 30 came from other states, mostly from Maharashtra, Gujarat and Tamil Nadu.

 The state had registered only three deaths of Coronavirus patients till May 21, the lowest case fatality ratio in the country for a state with significant caseload, but after that, three more deaths have been reported.